Skip to main content

 Principle 4: Composition-Friendly Error Handling

-Errors should compose as cleanly as successes:
+Errors should compose as cleanly as successes — this is railway-oriented programming4:

 // Railway-oriented programming